A Valediction: Forbidding Mourning Summary and Analysis – John Donne

 A Valediction: Forbidding Mourning – Title:

 Autobiographically, Donne was leaving for France.
 He was passionately in love with his wife Anne Moore; therefore, when he said final good-bye to his wife, tears came in her eyes.
 Donne has quoted this incident in “A Valediction: Forbidding Mourning”.
 Valediction means farewell.
 At the time of departure, many people express their love through tears.
-Anne Moore was also doing the same but Donne asked him not to do so.
+Anne Moore was also doing the same but Donne asked her not to do so.
 He then praises the beauty of their relationship which is not based on lust but love; that too spiritual.
 Due to witty subject, and examples of the poem, Grierson regards “A Valediction: Forbidding Mourning” “the tenderest of Donne’s love poems.”

 Stanzas I, II & III of “A Valediction: Forbidding Mourning”: